-The carnivore diet is rather self-explanatory.
-A carnivore diet is a diet consisting of 100% animal foods.
+A carnivore diet consists of eating 100% animal foods.
 No fruits or vegetables.
 No bread or grains.
 No nuts or seeds.
 Strictly foods sourced from animals.
-Some even say, only animal flesh, but most admit there’s some flexibility for dairy, eggs, and the like.
+Some even say only animal flesh.
+But most admit some flexibility for dairy, eggs, and the like.

-As you can quickly gather based on this chart, you see how there would be an evolutionary advantage of carnivory due to the fact that you get much more calories per hour spent looking for food when you eat meat.
+The evolutionary advantage of carnivory is due to the fact that you get much more calories per hour spent gathering food when you eat meat.

 “Evolutionary advantage,” you say!
-But what about all the herbivore animals that roam the plains in millions?
-The crazy truth is that these are all ruminants or foregut digesters.
-What does that mean?
-Well, all animals in these classifications have bacteria in their digestive system that converts carbohydrates to fat before it’s even absorbed.
-So really, cow’s and gorillas are themselves following a keto or near carnivorous diet.
+But what about the many millions of herbivore animals that roam the plains?
+These are all ruminants, or foregut digesters.
+This means that these animals have specific bacteria in their digestive systems that convert carbohydrates to fat before it’s even absorbed.

 What Are the Health Benefits of the Carnivore Diet?

-The carnivore diet has been linked to a plethora of impressive health benefits.
-Let’s check it out!
+The carnivore diet has been linked to numerous impressive health benefits.

 The Carnivore Diet Can Increase Insulin Sensitivity

-Insulin is the hormone responsible for moving glucose out of your bloodstream and into your cells to be used for energy or stored as fat.
-If you consistently consume carbohydrates and sugar that cause large spikes in your blood sugar, your cells can become less sensitive to insulin – making them insulin resistant.
+Insulin is the hormone responsible for moving glucose out of your bloodstream and into your cells where it’s either used as energy or stored as fat.

-This decrease in insulin sensitivity can create a domino effect – increasing inflammation, disrupting additional hormones, and setting the stage for a number of chronic conditions.
+A decrease in insulin sensitivity can create a domino effect – increasing inflammation, disrupting important hormones, and setting the stage for a number of chronic health disorders.
 But cutting out carbs and following the carnivore diet can reset your ability to respond to insulin and reverse any insulin resistance.